 You haven’t experienced Guatemala until you’ve been squashed like a sardine in one of these buses.
 Fact.
 They’re uncomfortable, they’re cheap as chips, there’s always loud music blaring and they’re so much fun.

-Volcanoes are everywhere in Guatemala.
+Volcanoes are everywhere in this Central American country; and climbing one is definitely one of the best things to do in Guatemala.
 In both Antigua and Xela, you’ll always be in view of one of these looming formations on the horizon.
 You can hike up a lot of them; my personal favourite was Acatenango, where I camped on the side, watched the opposite volcano spew hot ash, and ascended up to the summit at 4am to see the sunrise.

 I know this is a sweeping statement, but I do truly believe that Guatemala contains the most beautiful lake in the world.
 Lake Atitlan is quite literally breath-taking – fringed by volcanoes (told you there were a lot of them), dotted with picturesque Mayan villages and filled with clear blue water, which is broken only by the odd passing boat.
 Walking around it, my heart beat a bit faster and I had to quite often stop to take in the view and just remember that this is why I travel.
 To witness places like this.